 Top Gun Flies the REACTION 54 Jet

-On Tuesday, June 2, 2009, the Sanderson Field RC Fliers'(SFRCF) Top Gun Charles Kentfield arrived to fly his REACTION 54 jet.
+On Tuesday, June 2, 2009, the Sanderson Field RC Flyers'(SFRCF) Top Gun Charles Kentfield arrived to fly his REACTION 54 jet.
 How much room in his truck did the jet and support equipment take up?
 About all of it!

 Arriving at Sanderson Field with the REACTION 54 Jet